 You can learn more about Shadcn UI here

-We can install the components by running the following code.
+We can install the components by running the following command:

 The final code should look like the following.